CSS guide for dev dummies

 }

 You never know when you are going to reuse it.
 Making it specific to a particular ID is a bad practice because HTML can only have one element that has the same ID.
 Coupling CSS to ID makes it not reusable.
-Only target it to a specific ID if you are sure that you are only going to use that specific CSS styling to that specific element.
+Only target it to a specific ID if you are sure that you are only going to use that specific CSS styling for that specific element.

-Do notice that if you are using Bootstrap, some of the CSS utility classes are available out-of-the-box.
+Do notice that if you are using Bootstrap, some of the CSS utility classes are available out of the box.

 3. Use CSS pre-processor